Preparing for winter: Don't forget about your vehicle!

 Vehicle emergency kit

-No matter what season it is, you should have an emergency kit in the trunk of your vehicle.
-Include the following items in your vehicle emergency kit:
+No matter what season it is, you should always have an emergency kit in your vehicle.

 By winterizing your vehicle, you will be prepared for harsh weather and ensure safe travels.